badoo/techblog/README.md

 }
 {% endhighlight %}
 ```
-You must specify the language, some examples are:
+You must specify the language, any of the following are valid:
 * javascript
 * java
 * html